jg-digital-media/jgdm-woocommerce-selectors/README.md

 + `/product/` - Single Product Page (from archive page)
 + `/privacy/` - WooCommerce Privacy Page

-This document contains the out of the box ID, class and other selectors that I've identified should be used to customise the appearance of your WooCommerce Shop.
+This document contains the out of the box ID, Class and other CSS selectors that I've identified should be used to customise the appearance of your WooCommerce Shop.

-If any of these don't work if you notice anything I might have missed let me know via a pull request and I'll look at the problem.  :)
+If any of these don't work or if you notice anything I might have missed, let me know via a pull request and I'll look at the problem.  :)

+### **You will need....**

+  + Git installed on your system
+  + Ruby Sass
+  + A WordPress installation and theme
+  + A text editor  (I recommend Visual Studio Code)
+  + A style.css file

 Simply copy the groups of selectors from the specified pages below and add them to your theme.